gedex/wpdock/README.md

 docker-compose kill
 ```

-If you start again, you'll be prompted with WP install again.

-## Remove completely
+## Remove containers completely

 ```
 docker-compose kill
 docker rm $(docker ps -a -q) # Warning: this will remove all containers
 ```

+If you start again, you'll be prompted with WP install again.

 ## Other services